2022 football preview: Game-by-game predictions for the Washington State Cougars

 Nov.
 5 at Stanford

-Ward outduels touted Cardinal QB Tanner McKee and the Cougars’ veteran-laden defensive line clamps down on Stanford’s persistent ground game as WSU extends its winning streak in the series to six games.
+Cameron Ward outduels touted Cardinal QB Tanner McKee, and the Cougars’ veteran-laden defensive line clamps down on Stanford’s persistent ground game as WSU extends its winning streak in the series to six games.
 WSU, 30-17.

 Nov.
 12 vs. Arizona State